-Florida is a "shall issue"42 state for applications for concealed weapon and firearm licenses.43 The Department must review and either issue or deny a license within 90 days of receiving an application.44 As of November 30, 2023, there were 2,511,443 concealed weapon or firearm licensees in Florida.45
+Florida is a "shall issue" state for applications for concealed weapon and firearm licenses.
+The department must review and either issue or deny a license within 90 days of receiving an application.
+As of November 30, 2023, there were 2,511,443 concealed weapon or firearm licensees in Florida.

-The Department must issue a license, which expires after 7 years, 46 if an applicant:
+The department must issue a license, which expires after seven years, 46 if an applicant:

-- Is a citizen of the United States, permanent resident alien, or consular security official of a foreign government; - Is 21 years of age or older; - Does not suffer from a physical infirmity which prevents the safe handling of a weapon or firearm;
+• Is a citizen of the United States, permanent resident alien, or consular security official of a foreign government;